jiriyu98/GraduationProject/README.md

-# Thesis Project by Jingyi (Jiri) Yu
+# Introduction

-Hi there, it is my undergraduate thesis project which is about algorithm in dynamic graph.
+Hi there, this is my undergraduate thesis project which is about algorithm in dynamic graph.

 ## **_2 June, 2021_**